day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Initialization Policy
+###  initialization policy
-- Call the strategy of classon_init()Callback,And load historical data；
+-  call the strategy of class on_init() callback , and load historical data ；
-- Recovery strategy state before the last exit；
+-  recovery strategy state before the last exit ；
-- From.vntrader/cta_strategy_data.jsonRead within policy parameters，The latest technology indicators，And the number of positions；
+-  from .vntrader/cta_strategy_data.json read within policy parameters ， the latest technology indicators ， and the number of positions ；
-- Call interfacesubcribe()Subscribe function specified market information；
+-  call interface subcribe() subscribe function specified market information ；
-- Strategy becomes initialized stateTrue，And updates to the log。
+-  strategy becomes initialized state True， and updates to the log .

 ```
     def _init_strategy(self):